nasir-khan01/nasir-khan01/README.md

 ---

-### 📂 Key Projects & Contributions
+### 📂 Projects & Contributions
-*My GitHub serves as a sandbox for architectural patterns and open-source experiments.
-For a deep dive into my professional enterprise work, visit my portfolio.*
+As a significant portion of my professional work resides in **private enterprise repositories**, my GitHub serves primarily as a space for architectural experiments and open-source explorations.

-> [!TIP]
+> [!IMPORTANT]
-> Explore the **[Space Dashboard](https://space.nasirkhan.dev)** — an interactive visualization of the Artemis II mission.
+> To see my full-scale professional projects and personal portfolio, please visit **[nasirkhan.dev](https://nasirkhan.dev)**.

 ---